 There's an old saying, "prepare for the worst, but hope for the best."
 Unfortunately, when it comes to law enforcement professionals, this is all too familiar.
 While no one wants to think about active shooter events, the reality is they are becoming more commonplace in the United States.
 In fact, according to ABC News, there has been approximately one mass shooting every 15 days this year.

 How can law enforcement officials train for these mass school, workplace, or public place tragedies?

 When it comes to active shooter response training, nothing beats hands-on practice.
 With judgmental and situational awareness drills, law enforcement professionals can improve shooting accuracy in a high-stress situation, engage in interactive exercises that simulate the real world, and they can do it all from the safety of a gun training simulator.

-When it comes to active shooter response training, there are several benefits of a virtual simulation that outweigh traditional classroom instruction.
+When it comes to active shooter response training, several benefits of a virtual simulation outweigh traditional classroom instruction.